john-s-butler-dit/Basic-Introduction-to-Python/README.md

 # Basic Introduction to Python
-Introduction to Python using Neuroscience Examples
+Introduction to Python using examples from Neuroscience

-## Week 1
+## Behavioural Examples
 Applying simple examples of the line and a psychometric function used Behavioural and Clinical Neuroscience to illustrate python functions.
  * Tutorial 1 Plotting the line.
  [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/john-s-butler-dit/Basic-Introduction-to-Python/blob/master/W1T1%20The%20Line%20.ipynb)